IST407-707/project-checkpoint-1-option-strike-price-prediction/proposal.md

 ### Risks
 - **Data Quality and Availability:** Inadequate or inaccurate data could undermine model accuracy.
 We plan to mitigate this by sourcing from multiple reliable databases and performing rigorous data cleaning and validation, but it is still a key risk nonetheless.
 - **Model Overfitting:** There's a risk of developing models too complex for practical use.
-We'll address this by using cross-validation and regularization techniques.
+We might be able to address this by using cross-validation and regularization techniques.
 - **Market Volatility:** Unpredictable market events can affect model performance.